-What is Airbnb, and step by step guide on how to use it for a perfect stay abroad
+What is Airbnb and how to use it for a Perfect Stay abroad

 One of my friends recently said this;

 “Dude I’ve stopped staying at hotels during foreign vacations.”

 Surprised?
 Well he went on to say that he only uses Airbnb now.
 Not the first time in the recent past I’ve heard this.